-It seems Carey had access to information about the number and type of introductions that Firm C made to it, because Carey has when asked been able to provide us with information about this.
+It seems Carey had access to information about the number and type of introductions that Firm C made to it, because Carey has, when asked by us, been able to provide us with information about this.
 For example, Carey told us that between February and October 2014 it received 34 introductions from Firm C. Carey has also said that these accounted for just under 22% of its new business over that time.

-While Carey hasn't told us what number Mr S' introduction was to it - despite being asked to do so by the deadline to respond to my provisional decision - I'm aware from other cases with our Service against Carey involving the same introducer and similar investments that it received its 15th introduction from Firm C in mid-February 2014.
-So, it seems that Carey received a number of such applications, including Mr S' initial SIPP application on 11 February 2014, from Firm C all around the same time and over just a few weeks.
-And it seems Carey received a second updated version of Mr S' application (or at least part of it) in late February 2014, the latter of which Carey appears to have accepted and acted upon.
+While Carey hasn't told us what number Ms T's introduction was to it, I'm aware from other cases with our Service against Carey involving the same introducer and similar investments that it received its 15th introduction from Firm C in mid-February 2014.
+And while Carey seems to have received a SIPP application for Ms T in February 2014, it received a second updated version in late March 2014, the latter of which Carey appears to have accepted and acted upon given it has said in its submissions that it received Ms T's SIPP application in March 2014.